-My strategy is so much more than simply drawing supply and demand zones, and when you’ve stared at this stuff for 10 years, certain aspects of price action ring alarm bells in your head and signal that a trade should be passed.
+My strategy is so much more than simply drawing supply and demand zones and when you’ve stared at the charts for 10 years, certain aspects of price action ring alarm bells and signal that a trade should be passed.

 When the market makes a “V” shaped return to a supply zone, it is highly likely the zone will not hold.
 This also holds true for an upside down V approach to a demand zone.
 We want to see either a flagging return or rounded return to a zone in order to be a high probability trade.